-- 1. If necessary, install the disks that you intend to use for the disk group and restart the system. - 2.
-Identify or create the disk slices (partitions) that you want to include in the Oracle ASM disk group: - a.
-To ensure that the disks are available, enter the following command:
+- 1. If necessary, install the disks that you intend to use for the disk group and restart the system. - Identify or create the disks that you want to include in the Oracle ASM disk group.
+As the root user, enter the following command on any node to identify the device names for the disk devices that you want to use: